Govindram Seksaria

 Govindram Seksaria was an Indian industrialist of the Seksaria family.
-He is famously known as the Cotton King of India.
+He is known as the Cotton King of India.
 He was among the most successful industrialist of pre-independence India.

 Birth and early life

-Govindram Seksaria was born on 19 October 1888 in Nawalgarh in present-day Rajasthan in a marwari family.
+Govindram Seksaria was born on 19 October, 1888.
+In Nawalgarh in present-day Rajasthan in a marwari family.
 He lost both his parents at an early age and took responsibility of his wife, brothers Bholaram, Ramnath, Makhanlal & two sisters.
 He moved from Nawalgarh to Mumbai (formerly Bombay) in the early 1900s and started operating under the name of Messrs.
 Govindram Seksaria.
 India was under the British Raj at that time, and every major industry was owned or managed by foreign firms that had the full support of the government.
 For Indian firms and businessmen, survival and growth was difficult and risky under a government that was both unsupportive and bleak.
 It was in such a hostile environment that Govindram Seksaria started his career as an operator on the Bombay Cotton Exchange.
 Within a few years, the Cotton Contract Board accepted his membership.
 Later, he became one of the original members of the East India Cotton Association.
 He went on to become a very famous name in the cotton market.